Taritsyn/AutoprefixerHost/src/AutoprefixerHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the Autoprefixer version 10.0.0.2.
+   1. Added support of the Autoprefixer version 10.0.0.2;
+   2. Changed a format of error messages and warnings.

    ============
    PROJECT SITE